 Tools for informing policymakers

 - Sample LTEs - Two templates, one for ocean and one for land focus.
-These templates can be tailored for your specific audience and emphases.
+These templates can be tailored for your specific region, audience and emphases.

 - Sample Op-ed - A template that combines both ocean and land-based conservation for you to tailor to your area and for your audience.